HIP Graduate Student Award Key Information

 - Research Mentor NIH Biographical Sketch

-- Applicant Career Development Plan (text field in application)
+- Applicant Career Development Plan

-- Personal Statement (text field in application)
+- Applicant Personal Statement

-- Project Proposal (text field in application)
+- Applicant Project Proposal

-- Mentor Letter of Support
+- Research Mentor Letter of Support

-- Institutional Commitment Letter from Department Chair
+- Institutional Commitment Letter from Department Chair on official letterhead

 Evaluation, Selection, and Notification